-Safety Northeast Insurance Agency, Inc., was established on December 1, 2022, when the Company acquired the assets and operations of Northeast Metrowest Insurance Agency, Inc. ("Northeast / Metrowest"), an independent insurance agency, through its wholly-owned subsidiary, SMC.
+SNIA was established on December 1, 2022, when the Company acquired the assets and operations of Northeast Metrowest Insurance Agency, Inc. ("Northeast / Metrowest"), an independent insurance agency, through its wholly-owned subsidiary, SMC.
 SNIA provides personal and commercial property and casualty insurance products to customers on behalf of the Insurance Subsidiaries and third-party insurance carriers.
 The Company conducted business with Northeast / Metrowest prior to its acquisition.
 During the eleven months prior to December 1, 2022, all commissions paid to Northeast / Metrowest were reflected as expenses and were conducted at standard market rates.
+Subsequent to the acquisition date, all business conducted with SNIA was considered an intercompany transaction and have been eliminated.
+As of December 31, 2023, fiduciary assets held by SNIA were immaterial and less than \$250.

-As part of the purchase of SNIA, the Company paid cash, reissued treasury stock of \$5,000 and incurred a contingent liability of \$2,407, included in other liabilities, which is expected to be paid one year after the transaction.
+As part of the purchase of SNIA, the Company paid cash and reissued treasury stock of \$5,000.